Medium Format Desert Photography of Capitol Reef National Park

 3. Erosion Patterns at Factory Butte

 Using a telephoto perspective transforms Factory Butte's geological features into an abstract composition.
 The soft illumination of early morning reveals diagonal lines that create rhythmic patterns across the frame.
 The main face emerges in deep violet tones, while the sculpted ridgelines catch the first hints of sunlight in amber hues.
-A gentler slope in the lower portion provides a visual foundation, its smoother texture contrasting with the dramatic erosion patterns above.

 4. Desert Patterns in Blue